 Repair Facility Options

-CARCHEX makes it easy to find an approved repair facility through its app, which lists approved mechanics closest to you for your convenience.
+Both CarShield and CARCHEX are third-party extended warranty providers that offer the flexibility to choose from a larger network of mechanics rather than being limited to your vehicle's dealership.
+The extent of CarShield's approved network is not specified on its website, whereas CARCHEX makes it easy to find an approved repair shop through its app, which lists approved mechanics closest to you for your convenience.

-Customer reviews commonly cite transparency and thorough contract explanations as part of their positive experiences with CARCHEX.
-Representatives willingly answer all questions with little pressure to buy, so you get the full picture of what is and isn’t covered by a specific extended warranty plan.
+Comparing customer service reviews between CarShield vs. CARCHEX, customer service is where CARCHEX truly shines.
+CARCHEX is BBB accredited with an A+ rating and fewer than 200 customer complaints over the past 3 years.
+Customer reviews commonly cite transparency and thorough contract explanations as part of positive experiences with CARCHEX.
+Representatives willingly answer questions with little pressure to buy, so you get the full picture of what is and isn’t covered by an extended warranty plan.

 CARCHEX has received numerous awards for its outstanding customer service, including:

 - TopConsumerReviews.com 5-star rating for 6 consecutive years